Foreclosure Reform Measures

 - Notifying the Borrower that if a property under foreclosure has between two and four dwelling units, one of which was occupied by the Borrower or a member of their immediate family at the time of origination, and meets the necessary conditions for receivership under the “Multifamily Housing Preservation and Receivership Act” (N.J.S.A.
 2A:42-117), then the foreclosing entity will be required to file an Order to Show Cause to appoint a receiver for the property.

 In addition to these additional information requirements, the new laws also place an expiration date on NOIs of 180 days.
 Therefore, any foreclosure action that is not filed within 180 days of the mailing of the NOI must be delayed in order to issue a new, valid NOI.
+The new expiration date for NOIs comes into effect on August 1, 2019 and will apply to all notices sent prior.
+Therefore, we strongly encourage a review of current submitted NOIs to determine how close to the new expiration date they are.

 Notices to Municipalities